farism/elm-factory/README.md

 yarn build
 ```

-Special thanks to the guys at `https://electronforge.io/` for providing a website skeleton
+Special thanks to the guys at `https://electronforge.io/` for providing a skeleton for this website